EGA-archive/LocalEGA/docs/inbox.rst

 ^^^^^^^^^^^^^^

 As mentioned above, the implementation is based on Java library Apache Mina SSHD.
-It provides a scalable and high performance asynchronous IO API to support the SSH (and SFPT) protocols on both the client and server side.
+It provides a scalable and high performance asynchronous IO API to support the SSH (and SFTP) protocols.

-Sources are located at the separate repo: https://github.com/NBISweden/LocalEGA-inbox Basically, it's a Spring-based Maven project, integrated to a common LocalEGA MQ bus.
+Sources are located at the separate repo: https://github.com/NBISweden/LocalEGA-inbox Essentially, it's a Spring-based Maven project, integrated to a common LocalEGA MQ bus.